cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ## Pseudorandom Generators {#prgs}

-A pseudorandom generator (PRG) is a deterministic function `G` whose outputs are longer than its inputs.
-When the input to `G` is chosen uniformly at random, this induces a certain distribution over the possible output.
+A pseudorandom generator (PRG) is a deterministic function whose outputs are longer than its inputs.
+When the input is chosen uniformly at random, this induces a certain distribution over the possible output.
 The output distribution is pseudorandom if it is indistinguishable from the uniform distribution.

-The PRGs used in this document have a simpler form, with fixed output lengths:
+The `PRG`s used in this document have a simpler form, with fixed output lengths:

 - `Nout`: The length in bytes of an output from this PRG.